-The impact of ambient air temperature is similar to that on other gas turbine driven processes in that the available power for the main recycle compressor falls at increased ambients so reducing the LNG production rate.
-Conversely, reduced ambients allow the gas turbine to deliver increased power and production can be increased up to the maximum of the standardised equipment capacity of 1.5 Mtpa.
-The impact of ambient temperature is shown in Chart 2.
+The impact of ambient air temperature is similar to that on other gas turbine driven liquefaction processes in that the available power for the main recycle compressor falls at increased ambients so reducing the LNG production rate.
+Conversely, reduced ambients allow the gas turbine to deliver increased power and production can be increased up to and potentially in excess of the maximum of the standardised equipment capacity of 1.5 Mtpa.
+The impact of ambient temperature on LNG production and GT shaft power is shown in Chart 2.